sockeqwe/website-old/_posts/2016-03-01-let-mosby-flow.md

 tags: [android, software-architecture, design-patterns]
 ---

 The usage of Fragments in Android apps is highly controversial.
 While some developers love them, others hate them.
-In this blog post I will give you a short introduction of how to use Mosby 3.0 (SNAPSHOT) to build MVP base screens and square's Flow library as navigation stack.
+In this blog post I will give you a short introduction of how to use Mosby 3.0 (SNAPSHOT) to build MVP base screens and square's Flow library as navigation stack replacement.

 **Preface:** Usually I use Fragments in my apps and 99% of the time they work well.
 However, I do understand developers who are advocating against Fragments.
 We want build the best apps we are able to and if Fragments are a source for errors then this 1% is probably to much.